yudhissatriya/intentkit/SECURITY.md

 **Please do NOT report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to [security@crestal.ai](mailto:security@crestal.ai) with the following information:
+Instead, please report them via email to [security@crestal.network](mailto:security@crestal.network) with the following information:

 1. Description of the vulnerability
 2. Steps to reproduce the issue